-Neurotransmitter-related disorders can occur from deficiencies: when the current levels of neurotransmitters are unable to properly relay the electrical signal from one nerve cell (neuron) to the next (source); trauma or brain injury that damaged neuron bundles; or a genetic issue— if you’re born with a predisposition to low brain chemicals.
+Neurotransmitter-related disorders can occur from deficiencies: when the current levels of neurotransmitters are unable to properly relay the electrical signal from one nerve cell (neuron) to the next (source); trauma or brain injury that damaged neuron bundles; toxicity from heavy metals or chemicals that cross the blood-brain barrier and cause neuron bundle damage; or a genetic issue— if you’re born with a predisposition to low brain chemicals.
 For me personally, I have 2 out of these 3 factors: deficiency and genetic predisposition.
 And now that I think about it, there was that time I got kicked in the head by a horse!
 Maybe I have all 3 factors working against me :/

 For me, this resulted in hypothyroidism, female hormone imbalance, adrenal fatigue, periodic depression, anxiety, low mood, bad PMS symptoms, and lack of motivation.
 I worked on the hormone balance piece, but as I mentioned, I didn’t get the results I wanted because I was missing the brain chemistry piece.

 So, I tested my main neurotransmitters, a simple urine test though this lab.

 My eyes almost popped out of my head when I got the results back.
 Every single neurotransmitter tested was abysmally low.
 They should be in the 80 percentile range, and mine are mostly all around the 5% range.
 Finally, this explained it!
 I felt so relieved but knew I had a lot of work to do to repair the deficiencies.